Predict, prevent and respond: Building a multi-level approach to GDPR in Office 365.

 That said, it’s also important to regularly review these configurations.
 It’s no good setting these up, then leaving them running – review them often, delegate permissions carefully, adjust them when needed, and keep your security model strong.

-In Radar for SharePoint Online, our ‘Permissions’ Report will show you where inherited, or unique permissions have been set across your SharePoint Online environment.
+Our ‘Permissions’ Report will show you where inherited, or unique permissions have been set across your SharePoint Online environment.
 Governance and compliance in SharePoint Online can be a real challenge, particularly for large, sprawling estates.
 This report enables you to drill down into the environment, to review and audit the permissions set.
 Often a user is given permissions to a certain set of files or area for a project or on a temporary basis, this report can be used to ensure that users only have access to what they need when they need it.

 Keep an eye on your Admins